 “Through the deceptively simple practice of watching, listening and editing, Jehane Noujaim captures the complexity of reporting, and has a great deal to say about truth, democracy and the ambiguous status of the free press in the modern world.” — New York Times

-Jehane Noujaim’s TED talks
+Jehane Noujaim’s TED talk

 In 2006, filmmaker Jehane Noujaim won a TED Prize with her wish to bring the world together for one day of film.
 Today during Session 4: Wish, she talks about her latest film, The Square.
 The Oscar-nominated documentary follows the lives of a group of protestors during the Egyptian Revolution.
 Their mantra: “We will no […]Continue reading